Merzasphor/MWSE/docs/source/lua/type/niPick/returnSmoothNormal.rst

 returnSmoothNormal
 ====================================================================================================

 `boolean`_.
-If true and if vertex normals exist, then a unit-length normal vector is interpolated from the vertex normals and returned.
-Otherwise, the returned normal vector is the unitized facet normal for the intersected triangle.
+If true and if vertex normals exist, then a unit-length normal vector is interpolated from the vertex normals and returned during the picking operation.

 .. _`tes3creature`: ../../../lua/type/tes3creature.html
 .. _`niObject`: ../../../lua/type/niObject.html